DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-07-03-progressive-dot-net-tutorials-episode-2.md

 My advice to the speaker would be to really fill out the comment blocks further, especially considering the amount of code surrounding the tasks that acted as workflow/helpers.
 I got the impression that the speaker was slightly concerned that the verbosity of the comments would be detrimental.
 That's certainly true for an experienced F# / machine learning developer, however that is certainly not the target market for this talk.

 Overall I felt that this talk was fun, informative, well structured and a great chance to dabble in F#.
-I'd definitely recommend attending this talk if it happens at a local meetup for you.
+I'd definitely recommend attending this talk if it happens at a local meet up for you.

 Finally the speaker also opened up his training company's private repository for us to download source code tutorials from.
 This was an excellent move, as the attendees who do the training should have great things to say about FSharp tv.